 for tempering the pickle

-- 2 teaspoons mustard seeds (rai)
+- 2 teaspoon mustard seeds (rai)

 - 1 teaspoon fenugreek seeds (methi dana)